tylerhiatt/natural-language-sql-ai/README.md

 # Natural Language-to-SQL Project

 ### Overview
 This project integrates a PostgreSQL database with OpenAI's GPT to generate SQL queries from natural language prompts.
-It evaluates different GPT prompting strategies, such as zero-shot and double-shot learning, and logs results to JSON files.
+It evaluates different GPT prompting strategies, such as zero-shot and double-shot learning (taken from this paper https://arxiv.org/pdf/2305.11853), and logs results to JSON files.

 The Song Recommendation database stores and manages data related to users, artists, songs, listening history, and song recommendations.
 It can be queried to analyze user interactions and trends with their listening habits and preferences.